A copyright notice is a concise note published by the Intellectual Property Office (IPO) providing basic copyright guidance.

-- within that constraint, as many of the prioritisation criteria set out below as we consider relevant
+- within that constraint, as many of the prioritisation criteria set out above as we consider relevant

 The fact that one of the criteria or one example of the factors relevant to one of the criteria is met in any particular case does not necessarily mean a notice will be issued.